 The Board comprises a balance of executive, non-executive, independent and non-independent Directors and that no individual or small group of individuals can dominate the Board's decision-making.
-The Company is compliant with the CG Regulations which require that independent Directors make up at least one-third of the Board.

 The Board possesses, both as individual Directors and collectively, appropriate experiences, competencies and personal qualities, including professionalism and integrity, to discharge its responsibilities adequately and effectively.
 The Board collectively has adequate knowledge and expertise relevant to each of the material business activities that the Company pursues (or intends to pursue) and the associated risks in order to ensure effective governance and oversight.